 Time flies and Easter is already around the corner which, wether you are religious or not, means feasting with a capital F around this part of the globe.
 With my family being no exception, I wanted to bring you a recipe, something traditional for the holiday that you usually buy instead of making yourself: braided challah!

-500 g all-purpose flour
+500 g AP flour

 1 packet active dry yeast

 3 tbsp sugar

-1 tbsp unsalted butter
+1 tbsp unsalted butter, room temperature

 - Sift flour, salt and yeast in the bowl of your stand mixer equipped with the dough hook attachment, make a hole in the middle.